unification-com/mainchain/docs/networks/participation.md

 This scenario is ideal for users who wish to infrequently spin up their node for the purpose of sending transactions to the network, or for users who are for example running a WRKChain, and wish to use the local node for broadcasting their WRKChain transactions.

+Local full nodes can be run on your local PC, or server/cloud VMs alongside WRKChain architecture.

 ## Seed Nodes

 Seed nodes are used by full nodes to bootstrap their address book, by keeping a record of permanently connected nodes, and broadcasting their addresses on request.
 Seed nodes don't accept or broadcast transactions, and immediately disconnect from a peer once it has sent its address book to the connected peer.

+Seed nodes are best run on servers/cloud VMs with high uptimes.

 ### Configuring a seed node